cvotion/Wheres-My-Money/README.md

 ## Stretch Goals Complteted

-* Search function that allows you to find transactions by description or category
 * Edit and delete buttons
+* Edit button uses modal to input new info

 ## Stretch Goals To Be Completed

 * Add transaction modal
 * More charts to provide additional data visualization
+* Search function that allows you to find transactions by description or category
 * Google authentication

 ## Screenshots of the webpage: